extrospective/mmm-toy-data/budget_allocation.md

 ![1_248_6_reallocated_1](robyn_output/2022-02-21_18.56_init/1_248_6_reallocated_1.png)

-### Re-running with fewer constraints
+## Re-running with fewer constraints

-Robyn limits the possible inputs:
+Robyn limits the possible input for lower and upper channel spend shift:
 * channel_constr_low must be 0.01 or greater.
 You cannot zero a channel, but must spend 1% of historical spend.
 * channel_constr_up generates an "unrealistic warning" if 5 or greater is supplied.